 Our results point to a different source of experiential learning than commonly put forward.
-Related literature shows that recent exposure to violence or cumulative experience of poor economic conditions can impact risk attitudes and expectations about inflation and stock returns later in life.
-For example, Callen et al. (2014) find that individuals exposed to traumatic violence exhibit an increased preference for certainty.
-Malmendier and Nagel (2011) demonstrate that those who experienced lower stock returns during their lifetimes exhibit less willingness to take financial risk and invest less in the stock market, with more recent stock market experiences mattering most.1

-In contrast to this existing literature-which often finds evidence for recency bias, habit formation, or mental plasticity during the decade of early adulthood-we show that early-life experiences during a narrow, formative window affect long-run driving behavior.
+Related literature shows that recent exposure to violence or cumulative experience of poor economic conditions can impact risk attitudes and expectations about inflation and stock returns later in life (Callen et al. 2014; Malmendier and Nagel 2011).
+In contrast to this existing literature-which often finds evidence for recency bias or mental plasticity during the decade of early adulthood-we show that early-life experiences during a narrow, formative window affect long-run driving behavior.
 The lack of an effect of gasoline price shocks outside this formative window suggests that initial experiences are more important than cumulative experience in some settings.
-"First impressions," in which agents first interact with a good and form initial impressions and information sets, matter a lot.
-We also confirm that earlier experiences matter more than recent ones by estimating an oft-used cumulative weighting function (Malmendier and Nagel 2011); we find that this function slopes in the direction opposite than in most other studies, which find a form of recency bias.
+"First impressions," in which agents first interact with a good, matter a lot.
+Estimating a cumulative exposure function (Malmendier and Nagel 2011) confirms that earlier experiences outweigh recent ones (in contrast to most studies, which find that recent experiences matter more).